 Winner : Direct drive trainers doesn’t wear out any tires as the rear wheels will need be to be removed.

 For this category, trainers take the prize in the ease of training and resistance.

-Generally, the resistance found in rollers comes from the gears you’re riding with the exception of smart rollers.
-Since rollers are generally basic, resistance mechanisms are not commonly seen.
-If you would like to increase resistance, you’ll have change your gears.
+Generally, the resistance found in rollers comes from the gears you’re riding, except for smart rollers.
+Since rollers are generally necessary, resistance mechanisms are not commonly seen.
+If you would like to increase resistance, you’ll have to change your gears.

 Read More :

 For specific training purposes, rollers fall short in this category due to the lack of built-in resistance.

 Most, if not all trainers, offer built-in resistance.
 This is enhanced further by new smart models offering dynamic resistance, which change according to the workouts you selected especially if you’re a target power number to hit.